 - They show innovation, creativity, proactive thinking, and a degree of risk.

-- The County Community Foundation’s Vital Signs report and the Vital Signs: Moving Forward Report provide a snapshot of some identified needs in our community.
+- The County Foundation’s Vital Signs report and the Vital Signs: Moving Forward Report provide a snapshot of some identified needs in our community.

 Grants will not be given to:

 - Sectarian, religious, or political entities or for such purposes.

 - Support the operating expenses of established organizations or programs (including predictable replacement of office equipment) Note: An exception may be made if the organization is experiencing growth and trying to build capacity of the organization.
 Please contact the TCF prior to the beginning of the application process to see if you may qualify.

 - Individuals (an exception may be made in extraordinary cases where supported by an intermediary organization that is a Qualified Donee.
 Projects by groups of community members (eg. Artist collective) who are not officially registered charities/non-profits can be sponsored by charitable organizations (eg. Arts councils).
 These kinds of sponsorships will not affect the sponsoring organization’s eligibility to apply for their own projects and a sponsoring organization may require an administration fee of a maximum of 5 percent (5%) of received funds to administer the disbursement of funds.
 Please make sure you have contacted the TCF to ensure eligibility.)